-Do you always rush to get a few bites of lunch in before getting back to your busy schedule?
-There's not always time during the day to prepare a meal, and sometimes even making lunch the night before can seem like too much work.
-Preparing a nutritious and filling lunch doesn't mean spending hours in the kitchen.
-Here are ways to quickly whip up a healthy midday meal.
+There isn't always time during the day to prepare a midday meal, and sometimes even making lunch the night before can seem like too much work.
+Preparing a nutritious and filling lunch doesn't have to mean spending hours in the kitchen.
+Here are ways to quickly whip up a healthy noontime meal.

 When making dinner, always make extra.
 Grill up two pieces of salmon, cook up one cup of quinoa, and steam a bunch of broccoli.
 Eat half for dinner and place the remaining food in a reusable container.
 Boom — tomorrow's lunch is ready.